JayeshPadhiar/CowinVaccineScheduler/README.md

-# Cowin-Auto-Scheduler
+# Cowin Vaccine Availability Notifier

-Cowin Auto Scheduler takes your City or PIN code as an input and automatically notifies you via email when any booking is available.
+Cowin Vaccine Availability Notifier takes your City or PIN code as an input and automatically notifies you via email when any booking is available.
+It also helps you to book a vaccination slot as well.

 <br />